ibm-cloud-docs/monitoring/infrastructure/baremetal_ov.md

 # Baremetals overview
 {: #baremetal_ov}

-You can view and analyze the Sysdig agent log file to troubleshoot problems.
+You can view and analyze the monitoring agent log file to troubleshoot problems.
 {:shortdesc}

 In the *Overview module*, you can check the health, risk, and capacity of your bare metal through metrics that are prioritized by event count and severity and refreshed every 10 minutes.